-The first mine to be constructed in what is now South Africa began operations in 1852, a copper project that would go on to form the cornerstone of the town of Springbokfontein, today Springbok, in the Northern Cape province.
-Commercial coal mining began 12 years later, with the construction of a mine in Eastern Cape that would also see a settlement constructed around it, the town of Molteno.
+The first mine constructed in what is now South Africa began operations in 1852, a copper project that would form the cornerstone of the town of Springbokfontein, today Springbok, in the Northern Cape province.
+Commercial coal mining began 12 years later, with the construction of a mine in the Eastern Cape that would also see a settlement constructed around it, the town of Molteno.

-The town was established by George Vice, the local-born son of an Englishman, and named after an Anglo-Italian immigrant who had been born in London, and established a process of white Europeans moving to South Africa to set up mining operations, which would be staffed by predominantly black workers, a trend which would characterise later generations of South African mining.
+It was established by George Vice, the local-born son of an Englishman.
+He found the process of white Europeans moving to South Africa to set up mining operations, staffed predominantly by black workers.
+This trend would characterise later generations of South African mining.

 Diamond and platinum rushes

-In the 1860s two significant diamonds were unearthed, the 21-carat Eureka diamond and the 83-carat Star of South Africa, inspiring a diamond rush in the region that was aided by the more established coal industry.
-In 1879, English-born George William Stow was commissioned by the Orange Free State government, which ruled an area that would later become part of South Africa, to uncover coal deposits; he would go on to find a coal deposit at Leeuwkuil farm, and later move to Kimberley, site of the famous Big Hole diamond mine.
+In the 1860s, two notable diamonds were unearthed; The 21-carat Eureka diamond and the 83-carat Star of South Africa, inspiring a diamond rush in the region aided by the more established coal industry.
+In 1879, the Orange Free State government-commissioned English-born George William Stow to uncover coal deposits; he would later move to Kimberley, the famous Big Hole diamond mine site.

-Diamonds were first uncovered at the site of the Big Hole in 1871, and until the mine’s closure in 1914, up to 50,000 miners worked to excavate what has been claimed to be the deepest hole ever dug by hand, extending 215 metres underground.
-While the mine would go on to yield 2,720kg of diamonds, and help establish the De Beers mining company, which remains a major industry player to this day, operations were again characterised by racial disparity.
+The first diamonds were uncovered at the site of the Big Hole in 1871.
+Until the mine’s closure in 1914, up to 50,000 miners excavated the deepest hole ever dug by hand, extending 215 metres underground.
+While the mine would yield 2,720kg of diamonds and help establish the De Beers mining company, which remains a major industry player to this day.
+Operations were again characterised by racial disparity.

-White Briton Cecil Rhodes served as the mine’s governor and later founded De Beers, while over one thousand black workers are believed to have died during mining or from diseases contracted during work.
-Over five thousand black workers were admitted to a local hospital with diseases over the course of the mine’s life.
+White Briton Cecil Rhodes served as the mine’s governor and later founded De Beers, while over one thousand black workers died during mining or from diseases contracted during work.
+Over five thousand black workers were admitted to a local hospital with conditions throughout the mine’s life.

 Following the closure of the Big Hole with the outbreak of the First World War, attention turned towards platinum mining, with the first deposit discovered in 1924.
 The South African Minerals Council reports that the mines built along this first deposit, in an area known as Mashishing, have accounted for more than three-quarters of the world’s total platinum output since commercial operations began.

-Following the World Wars, South African mining continued to expand, with a number of new uses for minerals and mining products, such as the use of platinum in the petroleum industry to improve the octane rating of fuel.
-The construction of power stations on the coal fields of Witbank and Delmas established fossil fuels, and by extension mining, as the primary source of South African power, while the combination of the Venterspost, Libanon and Kloof gold mines into a single operation by 1968 established a project that has gone on to produce around 15,000kg of gold per year.
+After the World Wars, South African mining continued to expand, with several new uses for minerals and mining products, such as platinum in the petroleum industry, to improve fuel’s octane rating.
+The construction of power stations on the coalfields of Witbank and Delmas established fossil fuels, and by extension mining, as the primary source of South African power, while the combination of the Venterspost, Libanon and Kloof gold mines into a single operation by 1968 established a project that has gone on to produce around 15,000kg of gold per year.

 However, these industrial changes sparked significant social changes, with the number of people employed in manufacturing alone increasing by 60% during the Second World War.
-The number of people employed in mining swelled, with up to 158,000 people working in the sector by 1946, and 119 separate unions were established to represent their interests in politics.
-That year, the African Mineworkers Union went on strike, with 60,000 workers downing tools to demand higher wages, but police broke up the protest by killing 12 striking miners, establishing a conflict between mining unions and government forces that would be a feature of the sector in years to come.
+The number of people employed in mining swelled, with up to 158,000 people working in the sector by 1946 and 119 separate unions established to represent their political interests.
+That year, the African Mineworkers Union went on strike, with 60,000 workers downing tools to demand higher wages.
+But police broke up the protest by killing 12 striking miners, establishing a conflict between mining unions and government forces that would be a feature of the sector in years to come.

 Apartheid and social tensions

-Apartheid, the government policy of racial segregation, influenced and encouraged this reliance on “cheap black labour”, legitimising the division between a small group of white owners responsible for managing mining companies, and larger numbers of black workers involved in the day-to-day running of operations.
+Apartheid, the government policy of racial segregation, influenced and encouraged this reliance on “cheap black labour”, legitimising the division between a small group of white owners responsible for managing mining companies and more significant numbers of black workers involved in the day-to-day running of operations.

 Violence, strikes and an uncertain future

-While Apartheid is no longer a government policy, its impacts are still felt across South Africa, and in mining in particular.
-Last year, mineral resources minister Gwede Mantashe caused controversy by trying to introduce a new mining charter that would increase the minimum percentage of black ownership of mining rights from 26% to 30%; while a compromise has since been worked out, tension remains between those historically advantaged and those historically disadvantaged by the mining industry.
+While Apartheid is no longer a government policy, its impacts are still felt across South Africa, particularly in mining.
+Last year, mineral resources minister Gwede Mantashe caused controversy by trying to introduce a new mining charter that would increase the minimum percentage of black ownership of mining rights from 26% to 30%; while a compromise has since been worked out, tension remains between those historically advantaged and those traditionally disadvantaged by the mining industry.

-The sector has also seen a number of dramatic conflicts since the turn of the 21st century, from the Marikana Massacre in 2012, when police killed 34 striking mineworkers at Lonmin’s operations, to the ongoing disputes between the government and the Association of Mineworkers and Construction Union.
-The combative union has organised two significant protests, a 70,000-strong strike at platinum mines in 2014 and action involving nearly 20,000 platinum and gold workers between 2018 and 2019, and is currently facing the threat of deregistration by the government.
+The sector has also seen several dramatic conflicts since the turn of the 21st century, from the Marikana Massacre in 2012, when police killed 34 striking mineworkers at Lonmin’s operations, to the ongoing disputes between the government and the Association of Mineworkers and Construction Union.
+The combative union has organised two significant protests, a 70,000-strong strike at platinum mines in 2014 and action involving nearly 20,000 platinum and gold workers between 2018 and 2019.
+It is currently facing the threat of deregistration by the government.